searchspring/snap/packages/snap-preact-components/src/components/Molecules/Pagination/readme.md

 ```

 ### pagesLeft
 The `pagesLeft` prop specifies the number of pages to retrieve before the current page.
 This value is passed to the `store.pagination.getPages()` method along with `pagesRight`.
+Must be used with `pagesRight` prop.

 ```jsx
 <Pagination pagination={controller.store.pagination} pagesLeft={2} />
 ```

 ### pagesRight
 The `pagesLeft` prop specifies the number of pages to retrieve after the current page.
 This value is passed to the `store.pagination.getPages()` method along with `pagesLeft`.
+Must be used with `pagesLeft` prop.

 ```jsx
 <Pagination pagination={controller.store.pagination} pagesRight={2} />